|Salary:||£41,386 to £48,414 per annum, including London Weighting Allowance|

 |Closes:||10th April 2023|

-We are seeking a lecturer in Global Cultures and Inclusive Education, with interest and experience in online pedagogies.
-A PhD in a relevant field within the Arts & Humanities or Social Sciences and experience of teaching and academic administration in higher education are required.
-The ability to teach in a global context across at least two of the following areas would be an advantage: diversity and inclusion; intercultural communication; indigenous studies (including approaches to sustainability and medicine); cross-cultural leadership; global cultural studies.
+We are seeking a lecturer in Global Cultures and Interdisciplinary Education, with an interest and experience in online pedagogies.
+A PhD in a relevant field within the Arts & Humanities or Social Sciences and a experience of teaching and academic administration in higher education are required.
+The ability to teach in a global context across at least two of the following areas would be an advantage: race; gender; migration; belief and religion; cultural identity.

 This appointment will join the Liberal Arts Department and will play a pivotal role in expanding online educational offerings related to the online Master’s in Global Cultures, supporting its expansion as a leading interdisciplinary programme in Arts & Humanities.
 This role will also play an important role in developing out King’s Continuing Professional Development (CPD) and Executive Education (EE) offerings.